 Did you know that occupational therapy was founded by three men and three women in the year of 1917?
-Occupational therapy allows patients to participate in every day “occupations.”
+OT allows patients to participate in every day “occupations.”
 You may be wondering what does “occupations” mean?
 An “occupation” includes any activity that an individual wants or needs to participate in daily life.
 This can include things like getting dressed to driving a car.

 Who needs occupational therapy?